Summer camp programs, suffolk county, ny

 Manners, good sportsmanship, common courtesies, and fun are emphasized by the staff who lead each camp group.
 All campers are grouped according to the grade they will be entering the following September.
 Each group is headed by a State Certified Teacher.

 Arts & Crafts

 Counselor in Training (CIT) Program

 The CIT Program is offered to campers entering grades 9 and 10 in September.
 It is an exciting option for teens interested in working as camp counselors in the years ahead.
 Campers in the CIT Program are required to enroll in Red Cross Babysitter, CPR, and First Aid workshops on site; there may be a materials charge for these CIT workshops.

 When not in a workshop, CITs will assist the counselors in their assigned camp group.
 All participants of the CIT Program will meet daily with the CIT Coordinator to discuss their camp experiences and future strategies for working with children.
 In addition to the job specific training, CITs will also learn general job related skills.
 All second year CITs leave with a resume and a scheduled interview for next summer.
 Upon the program's conclusion, each CIT will have the opportunity to plan and run their very own activity for the camp!

 In addition to the job training, CITs will be participating in weekly challenges and contests with their peers to sharpen team-building skills.
-Some of these challenges will take place during weekly field trips off campus to various locations on the island.
+Some of these challenges will take place during field trips off campus to various locations on the island.